vouch-opensource/krell/README.md

 Other than that there are no other limitations.
-The handling of `js/require` is implemented as an analyzer pass so if you want to create macros to generate asset requires that will work.
+The handling of `js/require` is implemented as an analyzer pass so if you want to create macros to generate asset requires, that will work.

 ## Examples